 The GDE example also highlights another issue in specifying a QoI, in that 'drawdown at GDE' is quite vague.
 Research into the ecology of the GDE will be essential to figure out what is actually relevant for the persistence of the GDE.
 Is there an absolute groundwater level below which the vegetation can no longer access groundwater?
-Is the GDE most sensitive to the total change in groundwater level, or to the rate of change in groundwater level?
+Is the GDE most sensitive to a change in groundwater level or is it salinity?
 Is there a seasonal component, in which the vegetation is more sensitive to changes in groundwater level in the dry period than in the wet period?
-The answers to these questions will lead to subtle changes as to which outcome of the groundwater model is relevant for decision-making.
-This would usually be facilitated by a multidisciplinary investigation team and could also benefit from early engagement with the regulator.
+The answer to these questions will lead to subtle changes to what outcome of the groundwater model is relevant for decision making, and this would usually be facilitated by a multi-disciplinary investigation team.

-The definition of the QoI includes specifying the model scenario.
+The definition of the QoI includes specifying the model scenario (key prediction).
 The investigation focus is often on implementing the proposed water extraction for the development.
-Other time-varying boundary conditions, such as recharge rates or stream stages, are often implicitly assumed to remain similar to their historical observed behaviour.
-A QoI that is defined as a difference between two futures often has less uncertainty, as uncertainties associated with boundary conditions that do not vary between the two futures largely cancel out (Barnett et al. 2012).

-Including multiple scenarios for time-varying boundary conditions is worthy of consideration - for instance, based on climate change scenarios.
+Other time-varying boundary conditions, such as recharge rates or stream stages are often implicitly assumed to remain similar to their historical observed behaviour.
+Including multiple scenarios for time-varying boundary conditions is worthy of consideration, for instance based on climate change scenarios.
 This is important as some impacts may not be additive or linear.
-For instance, predictions of mine inflow and drawdown in a future in which a stream is variably gaining-losing but connected can be very different to predictions of mine inflow and drawdown in a climate-change future in which that stream is losing at maximum rate (i.e. acting as a perched recharge source well above a depressed watertable).
+For instance, predictions of mine inflow and drawdown under a future in which a stream is variably gaining-losing but connected, can be very different to predictions of mine inflow and drawdown under a climate-change future in which that stream is losing at maximum rate (i.e. acting as a perched recharge source well above a depressed watertable).
 Note that such changes in future boundary conditions can be represented in a groundwater model as individual model runs (with an uncertainty analysis for each) or can be parameterised (e.g. recharge rates; dynamic stream-aquifer interactions) and included in the predictive uncertainty analysis.
 In that case, the parameters that represent future conditions should not be constrained by historical data (as that would limit the range to the historical range).